barun-lamsal32/Basic-Python-Chatbot/README.md

-# Basic-Python-Chatbot
-This is a beginner-friendly Python chatbot project.
-It responds to simple user questions using predefined replies and runs until the user types **bye**.
+A simple Python chatbot that replies to basic questions using predefined answers.
+The chatbot keeps running until the user types **bye**.

+## What You Learn
+- Python basics
+- Conditional statements
+- Functions
+- Dictionaries
+- Loops